Mount Kosciuszko Hiking Guide (Walking Tracks to the Summit)

 Mount Kosciuszko is part of the Australian Alps, which consist of the Snowy Mountains and the Victorian Alps.

-The Snowy Mountains region is located in New South Wales and the ACT, and the Victorian Alps region is located in eastern Victoria.
+The Snowy Mountains region is situated in New South Wales and the ACT, and the Victorian Alps region is situated in eastern Victoria.

 Snowy Mountains